GiacomoValliPhD/openhdemg/docs/about-us.md

 - Contribution: &nbsp; :fontawesome-solid-brain: Knowledge sharing &nbsp; :fontawesome-solid-file-code: Code sharing &nbsp; :octicons-codescan-checkmark-24: Accuracy check

-- Prof. Negro is a Full Professor at the Department of Clinical and Experimental Sciences at Universita’ degli Studi di Brescia (IT).
+- Francesco Negro is a Full Professor at the Department of Clinical and Experimental Sciences at Universita’ degli Studi di Brescia (IT).
 His research interests include applied physiology of the human motor system, signal processing of intramuscular and surface electromyography, and modeling of spinal neural networks.

 Andrea Casolo: